-2.1 - General financial/equity conditions
+2.1.
+General financial/equity conditions

-The Company's executive officers present in this section 2.1, information that aims to allow investors and the market to analyze the Company's situation from the perspective of the Management.
+In this section 2.1, the aim of the Company's executive officers is to provide information that enables investors and the market in general to evaluate the Company's situation through the lens of Management.
 Among other aspects, they discuss below important facts, commitments or events that affect or could affect the Company's financial and equity conditions.
-The analyzes were constituted based on the Company's financial statements, which are the responsibility of the Company's Management, and are being presented exclusively for the purpose of providing, through a single financial statement, information related to all of the Company's activities, regardless of the disposition of its corporate structure.
+The analyzes were established based on the Company's financial statements, which are the responsibility of the Company's Management.
+These analyses are exclusively presented to offer, through a single financial statement, a comprehensive overview of all of the Company's activities, regardless of its corporate structure.